xquery/rxq/README.md

 It is the responsibility of your modules to return the correct HTTP status codes and the address library module provides some guidance of how to do this.

+# Other functions

+These helper functions can be useful to introspect the current RXQ enviroment.

+_rxq:resource-functions()_ - returns all functions with RESTXQ annotations and their endpoint

+_rxq:raw-params() as map:map_ - returns all in scope url params.

 # Points of interest & Limitations

 The RESTXQ spec is still in draft form; where things are currently unclear or in flux I made my own implementation decisions for the time being;